robojones/better-events/README.md

 __returns__ a \<Promise\> that gets resolved with the first argument of the event.
 It gets resolved when the source emits the event.
+If the eventName is "error" then the promise gets rejected as soon as an error is emitted.

 ### emitter.once(eventName[, listener])